GPlates/new-gplates-website/src/pages/desc.md

 ---
 templateKey: forbidden-page
 ---
-GPlates is desktop software for the interactive visualisation of __plate-tectonics__.
+GPlates is desktop software for the interactive visualisation of __plate tectonics__.

 GPlates offers a novel combination of interactive __plate tectonic reconstructions__, geographic information system (GIS) functionality and __raster data visualisation__.
 GPlates enables both the visualisation and the manipulation of plate tectonic reconstructions and associated data through geological time.
 GPlates runs on __Windows__, __Linux__ and __macOS__.
 GPlates has an online [user manual](/docs).